WeihaoGe1009/ai-history-for-ip-scholars/README.md

 ### Module 3 - Markov Chain: Language, Probability & Illusion
 * View how models like Markov Chain generate contents and how it is different from search.
 Open and run this notebook [Open in Colab](https://colab.research.google.com/github/WeihaoGe1009/ai-history-for-ip-scholars/blob/main/03_markov/03_markov.ipynb)

+### Module 4 - Autoencoders & Compression - A Responsible Perspective
+* Explore how autoencoders learn patterns from images, and its applications in data compression and image denoising.
+[Open in Colab](https://colab.research.google.com/github/WeihaoGe1009/ai-history-for-ip-scholars/blob/main/04_autoencoders/04_autoencoder.ipynb)

+### Module 5 - Large Language Models — How Models Use Context, and What Their Training Data Contributes
+* Briefly analyze how modern language models utilize "context" in a text.
+Additionally, we evaluate the influence of each sample in the training data set on a model in a very simple case.
+[Open in Colab](https://colab.research.google.com/github/WeihaoGe1009/ai-history-for-ip-scholars/blob/main/05_llms/05_llms.ipynb)
+* optional reading on more in-depth discussion on tracing influence of the training data in the large language models.
+[View on Github](https://colab.research.google.com/github/WeihaoGe1009/ai-history-for-ip-scholars/blob/main/05_llms/optional_reading_training_data_influence.md)

 Each module includes: